SAP/styleguides/CONTRIBUTING.md

 You are neither obliged to make your fork public nor inform us about it, but we are always happy to learn about your work and views;
 just [contact us on Slack](#discussions).

+## Use English

+Kindly use English language for issues, pull requests, and discussions.
+SAP uses English as common language to facilitate cross-culture communication, so this will reach most people.